hyperledger/iroha/docs/source/rfc-configuration-overhaul.md

 ### Step 5 - Iterative Refinement & Optimization

-**Description**: After integrating the new configuration into Iroha 2, there might be some elements that need refining based on user feedback and field testing.
+**Description**: After integrating the new configuration into Iroha 2, there might be some elements that need refining based on user feedback and field-testing.

 **Resources & Prerequisites**: